graphprotocol/hypergraph/docs/recap-and-future-strategy.md

 Interesting vision
 https://docs.dxos.org/guide/

+### Livestore

+Strongly typed and doesn't use a CRDT.

+The sync system will probably be rebasing with manual conflict resolution.

-### What about others?
+### Tinybase

+A database with a CRDT build in (MergableStores) that works for unencrypted data.

-- Tinybase (nice UX, wipes data locally if it doesn't match the schema)
+Nice UX, wipes data locally if it doesn't match the schema.
-- Livestore (strongly typed - migrations and sync unknown)
-- Yjs

 ## Strategies for the future